LaunchCodeEducation/java-web-development/docs/_sources/chapters/thymeleaf-views/template-forms.rst.txt

 Thymeleaf Forms
 ================

-Another fine use for a template is to use it to build a generic form.
-Then you can render that template with different labels and data.
-This allows a single form to serve different purposes, thereby saving you extra effort.
+Templates allow you to build generic forms.
+This lets you reuse the structure by rendering the same template with different labels and data.
+Thus, a single form can serve different purposes, saving you extra effort.

 Whenever possible, reuse existing templates!